Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Appendix

-In order to provide robust guarantees, uniform error bounds must be provided for the perception map.
-We adopt a method similar to the procedure suggested by Dean {\em et al.}~\cite{dean2019robust} but also introduce state-dependent bounds on the output.
+In order to provide robustness guarantees, uniform error bounds must be provided for the perception map.
+A method similar to the procedure suggested by Dean {\em et al.}~\cite{dean2019robust} can be adapted, where they generate a slope-dependent model of the estimate error near any training point.
+However, in this work, the uncertainty is modeled as a state-dependent ellipsoidal set.
+As such, with the assumption that the output uncertainty with respect to each state is bounded, bounds are estimated from the data.